ubccr/akrr/docker/hpcc/README.md

 # at that point you can take the entire execs directory with binary included, (keeping it named execs)
 #and you can proceed building and running the Dockerfile, assuming you put the directory
 #into the appropriate folder

+# With my testing, if you'd like to really conserve space, you only need to copy the hpcc-1.5.0 in, you don't need all the libs stuff that was used to compile hpcc
 ```